 Mary Clare Rigali

-Mary Clare Rigali is an Associate at ASG, where she helps manage and execute the firm's external and internal communications efforts.
+Mary Clare Rigali is an Analyst at ASG, where she helps manage and execute the firm's external and internal communications efforts.

 Ms. Rigali joined ASG from the Aspen Strategy Group, a policy program of the Aspen Institute, where she worked on foreign policy and national security initiatives as a Brent Scowcroft Award Fellow.
 In this role she coordinated high level meetings including the Aspen Ministers Forum and managed communication efforts for the publication of “Blind Spot: America’s Response to Radicalism in the Middle East.”